dma40/Trading-Engine/README.md

 Note that you also need the following to run this project successfully:

 - .NET 9.0 installed in your codespace
-- A MySQL connection running (ideally on port 3306)
+- A MySQL connection running on your computer + a viable connection (test your connection first before running!)